Jean-Baptiste-Louis Gros: Life and career

 He entered the French diplomatic service in 1823 and was given the title of baron in 1829 during the Bourbon Restoration.
-He was despatched to Bogotá (1838–1842) as chargé d'affaires during the Colombian Civil War, and later elsewhere in Latin America, before being recalled to Europe and then sent as Minister Plenipotentiary to Athens in 1850.
+He was dispatched to Bogotá (1838–1842) as chargé d'affaires during the Colombian Civil War, and later elsewhere in Latin America, before being recalled to Europe and then sent as Minister Plenipotentiary to Athens in 1850.

-He served as Ambassador to London (1852–1863), travelling extensively, including to China and Japan in 1857 and 1858.
-He was minister-in-command of French troops during the Anglo-French expedition to China (1856-1860).
+He served as Ambassador to London (1852–1863), traveling extensively, including to China and Japan in 1857 and 1858.
+He was an ambassador during the Anglo-French expedition to China (1856-1860).
 On 9 October 1858, the Treaty of Amity and Commerce between France and Japan was concluded at Edo, to which he was a signatory; this treaty established diplomatic relations between the two imperial nations.

 In September 1858, he was named to the French Senate, where he served until his death in 1870.

 He produced many famous photographs — chief among them those of the Acropolis in Greece.
-While he is best known for his daguerrotypes, he painted a few Latin American landscape paintings which are quite striking for their realism.
+While he is best known for his daguerreotypes, he painted a few Latin American landscape paintings which are quite striking for their realism.
 Baron Gros, a member of The Photographic Society, also photographed The Great Exhibition of 1851 in London.